TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-content-loadbalancer.md

 # Check if the VM is behind a load balancer.

 Check if the VM is behind a Load balancer that's blocking Internet access.
-If yes, assign public ip to the VM and re-try the operation.
+If yes, assign public ip to the VM and retry the operation.